xtuzy/MAUICollectionView/README.md

 # MauiUICollectionView
-This is an experiment with a custom CollectionView, which does not use the native UICollectionView/RecyclerView, but is based on Maui's ScrollView, and the FlatList in ReactNative is also based on ScrollView, so it is feasible.
+- This is an experiment with a custom CollectionView, which does not use the native UICollectionView/RecyclerView, but is based on Maui's ScrollView.
+This idea from FlatList in ReactNative and iOS's TableView, they are base on ScrollView.

-We know UICollectionView/RecyclerView is a high performance way to show list, they get high performance by recycle view.
+- We know UICollectionView/RecyclerView is a high performance way to show list, they get high performance by recycle view.
 In this library, i also do it.
+- We can control all detail about CollectionView, you can custom a layout to get best performance to show your data.

 Demo: